dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/logging-and-interception.md

 ### Result handling

 The DbCommandInterceptionContext\<\> class contains a properties called Result, OriginalResult, Exception, and OriginalException.
-These properties are set to null/zero for calls to the interception methods that are called before the operation is executed—i.e. the …Executing methods.
+These properties are set to null/zero for calls to the interception methods that are called before the operation is executed — that is, for the …Executing methods.
 If the operation is executed and succeeds, then Result and OriginalResult are set to the result of the operation.
-These values can then be observed in the interception methods that are called after the operation has executed—i.e. the …Executed methods.
+These values can then be observed in the interception methods that are called after the operation has executed — that is, on the …Executed methods.
 Likewise, if the operation throws, then the Exception and OriginalException properties will be set.

 #### Suppressing execution